FHead/MC-truth-JEC/README.md

 ./SubmitStep2.sh

 In this particular step not all root files are usually created when all jobs are done so resubmit with the above command until all root files in eos are created.

 Then, open the HarvestStep2.sh code, which in turn calls the $CMSSW_BASE/src/JetMETAnalysis/JetAnalyzers/bin/jet_synchfit_x.cc one.
 In this code, in L425-443 you determine what fit function should be used (L1Complex, L1Simple, L1SemiSimple) so comment out 2 of them and leave the one to be used.
 In L640-648 you also determine the range of the 2D fit.
 In the HarvestStep2.sh code in L14 you define if you want to use ak4 or ak8 in the jet_synchfit_x.cc code.

 ./HarvestStep2.sh

 This code does 2 things.
-First it hadds the Step2Output files in eos and then it will create the L1 txt file in the directory $CMSSW_BASE/src/condor/Files/ (or the directory you have specified in L9 of the HarvestStep2.sh code), along with some plots concerning the 2D fits.
+First it hadds the Step2Output files in eos and then it will create the **ParallelMCL1_L1FastJet_AK4PFchs.txt** file in the directory $CMSSW_BASE/src/condor/Files/ (or the directory you have specified in L9 of the HarvestStep2.sh code), along with some plots concerning the 2D fits.

 This hadded root file contains information for the offset (before you apply any correction to the MC).
 To plot it do: